Customization

 Matching file extension

-Processes only layers having a file extension matching the extension typed in the text entry.
+Processes only images/layers having the file extension typed in the main dialog.

 Processes only layers selected in GIMP.